 Instant noodles commonly contain MSG.
 Most of us have had Ramen Noodles at some point in our lives but have you ever looked at the sodium content?
 Their chicken flavor has 830 mg of sodium per serving, partially thanks to the monosodium glutamate (19).

 Fun Fact: The consumption of instant noodles are associated with an increased risk of heart disease, elevated blood sugar levels, cholesterol levels, triglyceride levels, and blood pressure levels (20).

 MSG is used to intensify food taste, so it's no wonder it's often used in chips.
-Some of your favorite brands, like Doritos (21) and Pringles (22), use MSG to give it that savory flavor you enjoy so much, yet it's destroying your body.
+Some of your favorite brands, like Doritos (21) and Pringles (22), use MSG to give them that savory flavor you enjoy so much, yet it's destroying your body.

 Frozen meals may be fast and convenient, but just like fast food, they may be fatal later.
 Most frozen meals are brimming with toxins, and this includes MSG to keep the taste savory after being frozen and then microwaving it (23), which kills most of the nutrients in the food.
 To learn more about microwaves and their dangers, check out The Truth About Microwaves here.

-Soup may be the first thing you make when you're feeling under the weather, but most canned soups and mixes use MSG to intensify that savory flavor that you, the consumer, craves.
+Soup may be the first thing you make when you're feeling under the weather, but most canned soups and mixes use MSG to intensify that savory flavor that you, the consumer, crave.
 For example, Campbell's Chicken Noodle Soup contains MSG (24), so much for feeling better fast.